jakwez/out-of-the-mbox/README.md

 # To do

-- remember settings globally
 - email view: full date, senders, receivers, etc... all headers
 - indicate no text or no html
 - no height jumps
-- navigate to next/prev email/page with shortcut
+- navigate to next/prev email/page with button and key shortcuts
 - section for attachments
 - show headers in tooltip in list view
+- same settings globally in local storage
 - go to specific email/page # in navigation
 - postalmime.parse processing indicator (esp. for 200+)
 - look at dompurify options more closely